 Through it all, Rodgers has thrown touchdown passes at a historic rate and is routinely mentioned as one of the living legends of the game like Peyton Manning and Tom Brady.
 The Packers would be crazy to let him go.

-And yet, in 2021, letting Aaron pack up might be exactly what the Packers need to do.
-After a decade of superhuman play without a championship, Rodgers is reportedly unhappy with the Packers front office.
+And yet, this last year, letting Aaron pack up might’ve been exactly what the Packers need to do.
+After a decade of superhuman play without a championship, Rodgers was reportedly unhappy with the Packers front office this past offseason.
 Rumors swirled when A-Rod balked at the decision to draft Jordan Love, and sports programs from ESPN to CBS Sports had a field day with speculation.

-As of June 2021, Aaron Rodgers is still the quarterback of the Green Bay Packers.
+Aaron Rodgers is still the quarterback of the Green Bay Packers in 2021.

 Rodgers has spent his entire National Football League career with Green Bay, but his love life is less steady.
 His relationships with his parents and siblings aren’t smooth, either.